FusionAuth/fusionauth-example-go-jwt/README.md

 * building a JWT with the 'rsa' algorithm
 * building a JWT with the 'hmac' algorithm but verifying additional claims
 * decoding an invalid JWT with the 'hmac' algorithm
+* decoding a JWT with the 'hmac' algorithm and the wrong key

 ## To install